OpenZeppelin/contracts-wizard/packages/core/README.md

 - `governor`
 - `general`

-Each contract type has a `print` function and a `defaults` constant as defined below.
+Each contract type has functions/constants as defined below.

 ### Functions